In this Article

 Where Do They Work?

 Medical and health services managers work where you’d expect to find them: behind the scenes in a variety of healthcare settings, including public health agencies, hospitals, doctors’ offices, and outpatient surgery centers.
+There are also higher concentrations of these managers in certain cities.

 Where you work determines the type of duties you’ll have.
 If your employer is a large regional hospital, you may be the business manager for a department (pathology, pediatrics), the director in charge of audit and compliance for the entire operation, or vice president of regulatory affairs for the institution.